SahilSathe1710/TXON-Internship/README.md

 Task 03 involves a To-do list app using basic HTML, CSS and JavaScript.
 There are three files ie. HTML file, CSS file and the JavaScript file respectively.
 The To-do list app consists of three filters ie. All, Pending and Completed respectively.
 There is also a clear button and a input box where you enter your task.

+# Task-04

+Task 04 involves my portfolio website made using HTML, CSS and JavaScript.
+There are three files ie. HTML file, CSS file and the JavaScript file respectively.
+The portfolio website consists of Header, About, Skills, Contact sections respectively.
+The JavaScript file consists of jQuery statements for text animation and other scripting actions.

 # Link to the output of each task

 https://sahilsathe1710.github.io/TXON-Internship/TXON_01/TXON_01.html